I Ching Oracle Result: Transformation from Hexagram 13 with Changing Lines 1, 2, 3 to Hexagram 6

 (Fú róng yú mǎng, shēng qí gāo líng, sān suì bù xīng.)

-"Forces concealed in the brush, rising to high ground; for a long time, no movement."
+"Forces concealed in the brush, rising to high ground; for an extended period, no movement."

 This line shows hidden opposition within what should be union.
 Suspicion and guarded positioning prevent true alignment.